 - Fill, But Don’t Overfill.
 Your fridge and freezer run most efficiently when they’re full.
 The cold food in your fridge holds its temperature better than empty space, so the fridge doesn’t have to work as hard to stay cold.
 If you don’t eat at home that much, you can fill extra space in the fridge with several large jugs of water.
 However, don’t cram it so full that you impede air circulation.

 - Clean the Interior.
 To keep the fridge odor-free, wipe down the shelves and the insides of drawers every few months.
-Also, empty out and clean the ice tray since old ice can develop an off smell or taste.
 Keeping an open box of baking soda in both the fridge and freezer compartments will help absorb odors.

 - Clean the Drip Pan.
 Most refrigerators have a drain hole to remove excess moisture and a drip pan to catch it.
 You can find the location of your fridge’s drip pan in the owner’s manual.
-Twice per year, pull it out and scrub it to remove odors and bacteria.
+A couple of times each year, pull it out and scrub it to remove odors and bacteria.
 Then, before putting it back, check the drain hole and clear it if it’s clogged.

 - Clean Coils.
 Dust on your refrigerator’s condenser coils hampers its efficiency, wasting energy.
-Every three to six months, clean the coils with a broom or vacuum cleaner.
+Every three to six months (or as often as once a month if you have pets that shed), clean the coils with a broom or vacuum cleaner.
 If the coils are on the bottom of the fridge, remove the grill on the lower front to clean them.
 If they’re on the back of the unit, pull it out from the wall for cleaning.
 Make sure to leave at least an inch of clearance when you push it back into place.

 - Check Seals.
 If the gaskets on your fridge and freezer door can’t form a tight seal, cold air can escape.
 To keep them in good shape, clean them two or three times per year with soap and water to remove crumbs and food residue.
 Then, examine the seals to see if they look cracked or warped.
 Finally, test their strength by closing a dollar bill in the door with half inside and half outside.
 If you can pull it out easily, it’s time to replace the seals.